ldicocco/BridgedRpc/README.md

 BridgedRpc
 ==========

-A .NET library to make RPC requests beyond a firewall
+A .NET library to bridge RPC requests beyond a firewall

 What can it be used for?
 -----------